arup-group/pam/docs/modelling_policy_impact.md

-# Modelling the imapct of policies on populations
+# Modelling the impact of policies on populations

 PAM uses **policies** to model change to a population.
 For example, based on social distancing requirements we might want to reflect that people are expected to make less shared shopping trips or tours.
 We can do this using the